connery-io/connery-sdk/README.md

 **Solution**

-The customer created a plugin with multiple actions:
+The customer created a private plugin with multiple actions:

 | Action                             | Description                                                                                                                  |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |